explainable AI robo-advisor

 Conversational AI vs. generative AI

 Conversational and generative AI are two distinct concepts that are used for different purposes.
-However, there is some overlap.
-For example, ChatGPT is a generative AI tool that can generate journalistic articles, images, songs, poems and the like.
-It's also a highly advanced chatbot that can be used for customer service.
+However, there's some overlap.
+For example, ChatGPT is a generative AI tool that can generate journalistic articles, images, songs and poems.
+It's also a highly advanced chatbot that organizations can use for customer service.

 Conversational AI